Grissini, or breadsticks, are sold in supermarkets and specialist deli’s but I’ve never thought to make them. Parmesan & Thyme Grissini, why not!

-Participants were required to bake their own crisps, crackers or flatbread and post the results for all to see.
-A number of yummy recipe suggestions were given but I wanted to try Grissini bread sticks.
-I have a lot of Thyme growing in my garden so a Parmesan and Thyme Grissini seemed like the perfect combination.
+I wanted to try Grissini bread sticks.
+I have a lot of Thyme growing in my garden so Parmesan and Thyme Grissini seemed like the perfect combination.

-Naturally if I make a delicious crisp grissini I need something delicious to try with the cracker.
-I decided to also make a Spicy Chili Aioli as I have an abundance of chilli in the garden at the moment and it seemed the perfect partner to the Parmesan and Thyme flavours.
+Naturally, if I make a delicious crisp Thyme Grissini I need something delicious to try with the cracker.
+I decided to also make a Spicy Chili Aioli, as I have an abundance of chilli in the garden at the moment and it seemed to be the perfect partner to the Parmesan and Thyme flavours.

 Parmesan & Thyme Grissini w Spicy Chilli Aioli